Are services only available to SickKids researchers?

 How much does analysis cost?

-Please refer to price lists under each service heading for the cost of analysis.
-We are happy to provide a quote for your individual project.
-For quotes for budgeting reasons, please contact the Facility Manager at least one week in advance of deadline.
+We will provide quotes for individual projects.
+For quotes for budgeting purposes please contact the Facility Manager at least one week in advance of your deadline.
 For quotes to generate a PO for samples about to be submitted, submit a request in QReserve and then email the Facility Manager to request a quote.

 How is payment made?

-You will be invoiced after the project is complete via email, at the end of the month during which the work was completed.
-Payment can be made through internal cost center for SickKids investigators and by purchase order, wire transfer, or credit card for external investigators.
-International customers must pre-pay for mass spectrometry analysis services.
+Collaborators will be invoiced after the project is complete via email, usually at the end of the month during which the work was completed.
+Payment can be made through internal cost centre for SickKids investigators and by purchase order, wire transfer, or credit card for external investigators.

-SPARC BioCentre operates on a cost recovery basis.
-The fees we charge go directly to operations of the facility, including staff salaries, consumables such as analytical columns and solvents, and maintenance services on mass spectrometers and other instruments.
+SPARC operates on a cost recovery basis and is not subsidized by the hospital.
+Recovered expenses are applied directly to support operation of the facility, including staff salaries, consumables such as analytical columns and solvents, and maintenance services on mass spectrometers and other instruments.

 What is the turnaround time?

-This depends on what service you are requesting.
-In general, we process samples on a continual basis and operate on a first-come, first-served basis.
-Once samples have arrived at our facility and a QReserve request has been made, your samples will enter our queue.
-For amino acid analysis by HPLC and proteomics projects, we typically provide data within two weeks, but larger projects or unforeseen maintenance issues occasionally necessitate extra time.
+This depends on what technical platform is used for analysis, and taking into account staff time and prioritization of projects.
+For amino acid analysis by HPLC and proteomics projects, we strive to provide data within 2-3 weeks, but larger projects or unforeseen maintenance issues occasionally necessitate extra time.
 For small molecule mass spectrometry and immunoassay projects, turnaround time varies depending on current demand and the number of samples.
 We will do our best to give you an estimate once the samples arrive.

 How long are data and results kept at SPARC?